-Attributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) to sustain the features within the site magnitude and timing of water supply can have significant implications for the assemblage of characteristic plants and animals present.
+Attributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) Supporting Illumination processes (on Illumination which the Illumination feature relies) Illumination to sustain the features within the site magnitude and timing of water supply can have significant implications for the assemblage of characteristic plants and animals present.
 This target is generic and further site-specific investigations may be required to fully inform conservation measures and/or the likelihood of impacts.
 From the mid-19th Century until the 1980's, many New Forest rivers and streams were widened, deepened and straightened with the aim of providing better conditions for grazing and for growing timber within the plantation inclosures, modifying the natural hydrology and hydrochemistry affecting both the character and natural communities of the feature.
 Maintenance or restoration of natural hydrological function is required to achieving the conservation objectives for this feature.
 Disruption/ damage to hydrological processes could be caused by activities at some distance from the site boundary.
-E.g. through extraction of ground or surface available) waters; diverting or damming river channels; pollution of water source; channel alignment that disrupts natural geomorphological processes; tunnelling etc.

-Supporting processes (on which the feature relies) Illumination For H9120, H9130, H9190 feature: Ensure artificial light is maintained to a level which is unlikely to affect natural phenological cycles and processes to the detriment of the feature and its typical species at this site.
-Woodland biodiversity has naturally evolved with natural patterns of light and darkness, so disturbance or modification of those patterns can influence numerous aspects of plant and animal behaviour.
+E.g. through extraction of ground or surface waters; diverting or damming river channels; pollution of water source; channel alignment that disrupts natural geomorphological processes; tunnelling etc. Woodland biodiversity has naturally evolved with natural patterns of light and darkness, so disturbance or modification of those patterns can influence numerous aspects of plant and animal behaviour.
 For example, light pollution (from direct glare, chronically increased illumination and/or temporary, unexpected fluctuations in lighting) can affect animal navigation, competitive interactions, predator-prey relations, and animal physiology.
 Flowering and development of trees and plants can also be modified by un-natural illumination which can disrupt natural seasonal responses.

-Attrib utes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) Supporting processes (on which the feature relies) Conservation measures For H9120, H9130, H9190 feature: Restore the management measures (either within and/or outside the site boundary as appropriate) which are necessary to restore the structure, functions and supporting processes associated with the features Active and ongoing conservation management is needed to protect, maintain or restore this feature at this site.
+Attributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) Supporting processes (on which the feature relies) Conservation measures For H9120, H9130, H9190 feature: Restore the management measures (either within and/or outside the site boundary as appropriate) which are necessary to restore the structure, functions and supporting processes associated with the features Active and ongoing conservation management is needed to protect, maintain or restore this feature at this site.
 Further details about the necessary conservation measures for this site can be provided by contacting Natural England.
 This information will typically be found within, where applicable, supporting documents such as Natura 2000 Site Improvement Plan, Site Management Strategies or Plans, the Views about Management Statement for the underpinning SSSI and/or management agreements.
 Grazing is of fundamental importance to the management of the New Forest in particular the persistence of commoning where stock, mostly cattle and ponies which are free to roam over extensive areas of the unenclosed habitats of the New Forest.
 Maintenance or restoration of natural hydrological function is required to achieving the conservation objectives for this feature New Forest LIFE Partnership, 2001.
 Natural England, 2014

-Version Control Advice last updated: 18 March 2019 following stakeholder feedback - Target for Extent of feature within the site attribute amended to include where restoration may be possible.
+Advice last updated: 18 March 2019 following stakeholder feedback - Target for Extent of restoration may be possible.
+Variations from national feature-framework of integrity-guidance: n/a